 As a former high school teacher, I can tell you that not all teenage boys are taught proper hygiene, and that can cause some pretty smelly situations.
-64% of young guys think body spray and dry spray are the same thing*.
-In fact, 1 in 2 guys think that they should apply body spray to their underarms.*

 I’ve experienced being in a room with the two extremes – really bad body odor or so much body spray that a cloud of fragrance follows teen boys around.
 The way a teenage boy smells, will definitely affect how he feels around other people.

 With gym class typically being held right in the middle of the school day, make sure you teach your son to keep deodorant in his gym locker and to apply it each day during class.

 Body spray is an affordable alternative to cologne that is great for teaching boys how to smell fresh all day long, without overdoing it.
 And, it is easy to apply.
 Teach them to hold the can about 6 inches away and do one quick spray across their chest in a quick “7” motion.
 That’s it!
 No more cloud of spray following them around!